Travancore: Merger of Kanyakumari with Madras State

 Tamils lived in large numbers in the Thovalai, Agastheeswaram, Sengottai, Eraniel, Vilavancode, Kalkulam, Devikulam, Neyyattinkara, Thiruvananthapuram South and Thiruvananthapuram North taluks of erstwhile Travancore State.
-In the Tamil regions, Malayalam was the official language and there were only a few Tamil schools.
-So the Tamils met many hardships.
+In these Tamil regions, Malayalam was the official language and there were only a few Tamil schools.
+This resulted in hardships for Tamils.
 The Travancore state government continued rejecting the requests of Tamils.
-During that period the Travancore State Congress favoured the idea of uniting all the Malayalam-speaking regions and forming a "Unified Kerala".
+During this period the Travancore State Congress favoured the idea of uniting all the Malayalam-speaking regions and forming a "Unified Kerala".
 In protest against this idea, many Tamil leaders vacated the party.
 Tamils gathered together at Nagercoil on 16 December 1945 under the leadership of Sam Nathaniel and formed the new political party All Travancore Tamilian Congress.
 That party pushed for the merger of Tamil regions in Travancore with Tamil Nadu.
-During the election campaign, clashes occurred between the Tamil Nadar community and the Malayali Nair community in Kalkulam – Vilavancode taluks.
+During the election campaign, clashes occurred between the Tamil Nadar community and the Malayali Nair community in Kalkulam–Vilavancode taluks.
 The police force suppressed the agitating Nadars.
 In February 1948 police opened fire and two Tamil-speaking Nadars were killed.

-In the working committee meeting of Tamilian congress at Eraviputhur on 30 June 1946, the name of the political party was changed to Travancore Tamil Nadu Congress (T.T.N.C).
-T.T.N.C was popular among the Tamils living in Thovalai and Agateeswaram taluks.
+In the working committee meeting of Tamilian congress at Eraviputhur on 30 June 1946, the name of the political party was changed to Travancore Tamil Nadu Congress (TTNC).
+The TTNC was popular among the Tamils living in Thovalai and Agateeswaram taluks.
 Ma.
 Po.
-Sivagnanam (Ma.Po.Si) was the only leader from Tamil Nadu who acted in favour of T.T.N.C.
+Sivagnanam (Ma.Po.Si) was the only leader from Tamil Nadu who acted in favour of TTNC.
 After the independence of India, State Assembly elections were announced in Travancore.
-As a consequence, T.T.N.C improved its popularity among Tamils.
+As a consequence, TTNC improved its popularity among Tamils.
 A popular and leading advocate from Vilavancode, A. Nesamony organised a meeting of his supporters at Allan Memorial Hall, Nagercoil on 8 September 1947.
-In that meeting it was declared that they must achieve their objective through their political organisation, the T.T.N.C.
-And T.T.N.C started gaining strength and momentum in Kalkulam – Vilavancode Taluks.
+In that meeting it was declared that they must achieve their objective through their political organisation, the TTNC.
+Thereafter TTNC started gaining strength and momentum in Kalkulam–Vilavancode taluks.

-T.T.N.C won in 14 constituencies in the election to the State Legislative Assembly.
+TTNC won in 14 constituencies in the election to the State Legislative Assembly.
 Mr. A. Nesamony was elected as the legislative leader of the party.
-Then under his leadership, the awakened Tamil population was prepared to undergo any sacrifice to achieve their goal.
+Under his leadership, the awakened Tamil population was prepared to undergo any sacrifice to achieve their goal.